gnolang/gno/contribs/github-bot/README.md

 The bot operates by defining a set of rules that are evaluated against each pull request passed as parameter.
 These rules are categorized into automatic and manual checks:

 - **Automatic Checks**: These are rules that the bot evaluates automatically.
-If a pull request meets the conditions specified in the rule, then the corresponding requirements are exectued.
+If a pull request meets the conditions specified in the rule, then the corresponding requirements are executed.
 For example, ensuring that changes to specific directories are reviewed by specific team members.
 - **Manual Checks**: These require human intervention.
 If a pull request meets the conditions specified in the rule, then a checkbox that can be checked only by specified teams is displayed on the bot comment.
 For example, determining if infrastructure needs to be updated based on changes to specific files.

 The bot configuration is defined in Go and is located in the file [config.go](./config.go).